digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.C_Methods.md

   ### C_3.
 Analysis

- Before using the, 120 microliters of the extracted liquid is pipetted from the hermetical vial to a new vial containing an insert to form an aliquot (Figure C-09).
-The vials are closed with a slitted cap which allows the machine to access the solution.
-These aliquots are the final step needed before analysing the samples through liquid chromatography-mass spectrometry (LCMS).
+    120 microliters of the extracted liquid is pipetted from the hermetically sealed vial to a new vial containing an insert to create an aliquot (Figure C-09).
+The new vials are closed with a slitted cap which allows the machine to access the solution.
+These aliquots are the final step needed before analysing the samples through untargeted liquid chromatography-mass spectrometry (LCMS).
+    The spectra produced by the machine are then analysed by specialised software (see chapter D_Metabolomic Analysis).

   ![WhiteCap](assets/images_srérat/Extrac_WhiteCap.PNG){max-height: 500px, max-width: 500px, display: block, margin: 0 auto}